dikchya05/Watchvideos/readme.md

 ### 5. **Styling**

-- The app uses Tailwind CSS for styling, which provides a clean and modern look.
+- The app uses CSS for styling, which provides a clean and modern look.

 ### 6. **Database**